 In her home in the North of England, Irene is drawn to the local wildlife, untamed forests and rugged landscapes, as well as the farming lifestyle that connects people to the land.
 Irene sees herself as a story-teller, using the camera as a visualising tool for work that translates a moment in time in all its dimensions.
 Her travels take her back to Africa often as well as to the treasure chest of the Arctic.
 Her polar bear series on sea-ice has gained recommendations and awards in 2020-21.
 With help of her photography, Irene has supported many conservation organisations over the years and contributed to initiatives such as the Texas Coastal Heritage Preserves, the New Big Five, the Endangered Wildlife Trust and the Lancashire Wildlife Trust.

 Apart from her artistic photography and photo journalism work, Irene produces fabric depicting her photographs, aimed to connect modern design with the outdoors.
-Irene has been teaching photography workshops for the last three years and enjoys the exchange of ideas with her students as well as the process of helping her pupils develop their skill and find their own photographic language.
+Irene has been teaching photography workshops for the last ten years and enjoys the exchange of ideas with her students as well as the process of helping her pupils develop their skill and find their own photographic language.